 Kapfunde v Abbey National & Daniel, Court of Appeal, 1998 www.bailii.org/ew/cases/EWCA/Civ/1998/535.html

-The Court of Appeal in Kapfunde drew an analogy with the House of Lords decision in X (Minors) v Bedfordshire CC which has now been superseded by the East Berks decision (see next heading), so its authority is somewhat weakened.
+As regards the doctor not being liable to the job applicant in negligence, the Court of Appeal in Kapfunde drew an analogy with the House of Lords decision in X (Minors) v Bedfordshire CC which has now been superseded by the East Berks decision (see next heading), so its authority is somewhat weakened.
 There again, unlike those decisions Kapfunde related only to economic loss.

 What about physical harm, if OH fails to warn of a health risk and of the need to consult the person’s GP?
 Firstly, whatever the legal position, a doctor is likely to feel under a moral obligation to inform the person of the risk.